-Production design techniques for directors
+Production design techniques

 How directors and production designers work together to communicate mood, character, and theme.